Teaching With Compassion

 2) Active Learning (Motivation) Keep on trying, Achieving what I set out to do, Being involved and concentrating

 3) Creating and Thinking Critically (Thinking) Choosing ways to do things, Having my own ideas, Making links

-We need to make sure children have access to things, in a safe way, that they can use for comfort.
+We will make sure children have access to things, in a safe way, that they can use for comfort.
 Classrooms are busy places with lots of sensory stimulation.
-We need to think about creating spaces that offer:
+We will think about creating spaces that offer:

 · Quiet/ withdrawal for solitary pursuits (reading, colouring etc )